aws-samples/simple-game-studio-on-aws/README.md

 Let's try these cases before you run this CDK in production.
 Listed cases are very limited, so feel free to add your own cases!

-- Shutdown Jenkins master server.
+- Shutdown Jenkins controller server.
 How to restore the settings?
 - Shutdown a workstation.
 How to restore the data?
 - Change userdata in CDK and deploy it.
 How to debug it?
 - Remove some of stacks.
 How to deploy it again?